 If your A/V files exceed our size limit, we recommend that you submit a lower resolution version.
 If you are looking for a program to resize videos, we find Handbrake very helpful.
 It's open source, available for most popular operating systems, and has robust documentation.

 eCommons admins will create streaming versions of all A/V content and produce machine-generated captions in compliance with the eCommons Accessibility Policy (see https://hdl.handle.net/1813/45409 as an example).
 For embedded streaming media, eCommons uses Kaltura, the same platform as Cornell's Blackboard and Canvas implementations, and CornellCast.
 Streaming media can be shared or embedded elsewhere, just click on the sharing icon ( ) for a static URL and embed code.

 Machine-generated captions will be created for all A/V content in eCommons with spoken language, in compliance with our Accessibility Policy.
-Machine-generated captions are of variable quality, and often require human remediation to correct names, grammar, and field-specific terms.
+Machine-generated captions are of variable quality, and often require human remediation to correct names, grammar, and specialized vocabulary.
 They also lack the image description that is required in captions of edited moving-image material.

 .srt files can be edited in any text editor, and they look like this:

 The anatomy of a caption or subtitle in a .srt file is:

 time the caption comes on (hh:mm:ss,ms) -->time caption ends (hh:mm:ss,ms)

 [blank line notes the start of the next caption]

 We recommend the following resources from the Described and Captioned Media Program (DCMP):